 When the project is complete, the client receives the full package of software and associated data.
 They are instructed on maintaining hardware needs like hosting and server-side operations, though some providers continue supporting and conducting maintenance for an application long after release.

-Our company has decades of experience in building VR experiences for enterprises, and our portfolio features plenty of training solutions.
-We love empowering businesses to better educate their workers and boost engagement all across the board.
+Our company has decades of experience in building VR experiences for enterprises, and our product catalog features plenty of virtual training solutions.
+We’ve got all what it takes to empower businesses to better educate their workers and boost engagement all across the board.